Posted on September 7, 2017

 Posted on May 15, 2017

 Straight out of college, I took a graphic design/technical writing internship with cable company Northland Communications.
-There I worked alongside a marketing team of 4 other people to create their web and print marketing campaigns.
+There I worked alongside a marketing team of 4 other people to create their web and broadcast marketing campaigns along with a a few for print.
 I was treated like just another employee, but with the opportunity to ask for feedback and gain expertise in marketing for a large corporation from the Lead Designer on the team.

 Tools I learned to work with during this internship included image database websites such as depositphoto.com, and also how to create ads for tv- motion graphics and plain zap ads.